ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/data-science-in-the-cloud/introduction.md

 Let's see the different steps used for this:

-* Extracting and pre-processing information with [Text Analytics for Health](https://docs.microsoft.com/azure/cognitive-services/text-analytics/how-tos/text-analytics-for-health?WT.mc_id=academic-77958-bethanycheum&ocid=AID3041109)
+* Extracting and pre-processing information with [Text Analytics for Health](https://docs.microsoft.com/azure/cognitive-services/text-analytics/how-tos/text-analytics-for-health?WT.mc_id=academic-77958-bethanycheum&ocid=AID3041109).
-* Using [Azure ML](https://azure.microsoft.com/services/machine-learning?WT.mc_id=academic-77958-bethanycheum&ocid=AID3041109) to parallelize the processing
+* Using [Azure ML](https://azure.microsoft.com/services/machine-learning?WT.mc_id=academic-77958-bethanycheum&ocid=AID3041109) to parallelize the processing.
-* Storing and querying information with [Cosmos DB](https://azure.microsoft.com/services/cosmos-db?WT.mc_id=academic-77958-bethanycheum&ocid=AID3041109)
+* Storing and querying information with [Cosmos DB](https://azure.microsoft.com/services/cosmos-db?WT.mc_id=academic-77958-bethanycheum&ocid=AID3041109).
-* Create an interactive dashboard for data exploration and visualization using Power BI
+* Create an interactive dashboard for data exploration and visualization using Power BI.

 To see the full process, visit [Dmitry’s blog](https://soshnikov.com/science/analyzing-medical-papers-with-azure-and-text-analytics-for-health/).